QuentinBubu/Fight-Game/README.md

 Please, after download, delete files GitInit.txt into `assets/accounts` and `assets/game_saved` folders.

 ---
+### Start game
+For start the game, you can open the `main.py` file and run with your IDE or interpretor, or, run the bat file which name `Fight Game` only if you are Python file in your PATH.

 ## Suggestion and problem
 If you find a problem or you would made a suggestion, you can create an issue.